Walter Christmas: Authorship

 Christmas is credited with popularizing Arthur Conan Doyle's Sherlock Holmes in Denmark.
 He had seen William Gillette's production Sherlock Holmes several times in 1899 while attempting to sell the Danish West Indies to the United States.
 He took extensive notes on Gillette's production which he then largely copied and reproduced in Denmark under the same title.
 Christmas' production of Sherlock Holmes debuted in 1901 in Copenhagen and was soon taken up by traveling acts which toured Denmark for several years.
 These traveling acts paid him for performance rights, despite the reality that the play was a copy of Gillette's, for which Christmas never gave him credit.
 Danish intellectual property laws of the time initially took no issue with this obvious case of piracy, though by 1903 Denmark had signed the Berne Convention and Christmas was forced to become more cautious.

 Christmas was a member of the Danish Writers Guild's board of directors.
 Two of his original plays have been performed at the Royal Danish Theatre: "Skærsild" from 1906 and "Lige for Lige" from 1923.
 In 1909 and 1910 Christmas was the director of Dagmarteatret, a theatre in Copenhagen.
 Under his direction the theatre came into conflict with the press over whether or not they should be allowed to photograph and print images of the theatre's productions.
 In retaliation, all reviews of the theatre's productions were halted in all Copenhagen news publications.
 This conflict with the press and its resulting financial difficulties led to Christmas' resignation.

 Selected bibliography

 All of Christmas' works were originally published by Gyldendal, with the exception of Fejl Kurs, a novel manuscript which was posthumously published by Hasselbalchs Forlag.
+The works are listed below.